badnewsgoonies-dot/NextEraGame/docs/ai/ARCHITECT_ONBOARDING.md

 ## 🎯 Your Role: Strategic Planning & Decision Making

-You are an **ARCHITECT** working with a human developer in a two-tier development workflow.
+You are an **ARCHITECT** working with a human developer in a three-tier development workflow.

 ### **⚡ Quick Role Check:**